robaho/cpp_leveldb/README.md

 ## performance

 Google's leveldb includes a benchmarking tool [dbbench](https://github.com/google/leveldb/blob/068d5ee1a3ac40dabd00d211d5013af44be55bea/benchmarks/db_bench.cc).
 I have replicated this in each of the libraries.
 All tests are run on the same Intel iMac under OSX.
+All timings are in microseconds / operation.

 | Test | Go     | Java | C++ | Google |
 | ---  | ---: | ---: | ---: | ---: |